edevregille/emails-analyzer/README.md

 **Output email**
 This node is just to send the email to another mailbox if the email needs to be answered by the center.

+### Test it and train Watson so it gets better!
+You can use the sample examples of emails provided in the examples of emails.txt.